Since a very young age, I wanted to study something close to nature with a technological slant – this search led to my journey!

 My research interest is towards addressing the interconnected challenges of food and nutrition security which aligns with UN Sustainable Development Goal (SDG 2- Zero Hunger).
 Spearheaded the efforts for University of Missouri to become an official member of the United Nations Academic Impact (UNAI) and organized the first UN Sustainable Development Goals (SDGs) workshop at MU in Fall 2018.
 In Fall 2019, designed the first course ” DSP-Zero Hunger Challenge” at MU combining the UN Sustainable Development Goals in partnership with the Deaton Institute, and the Honors College.
 This course brings multi-disciplinary student teams to collaborate in addressing SDG 2: Zero Hunger along with SDG 17: Partnership for the Goals.

 Food and nutrition security is a complex global challenge and requires partnerships and collaborators with different perspectives.
-My journey has been enriched by the wisdom of great mentors, colleagues, and priceless experiential learning opportunities to collaborate on international projects in India, Africa, Canada and US.
+My journey has been enriched by the wisdom of great mentors, colleagues, students and priceless experiential learning opportunities to collaborate on international projects in India, Africa, Canada and US.

 In a journey towards a Zero Hunger World!